holder66/VHamNN/README.md

 [![CI](https://github.com/holder66/vhamnn/actions/workflows/ci.yml/badge.svg)](https://github.com/holder66/vhamnn/actions/workflows/ci.yml)
-# vhamnn
+# VHamNN
 A Command Line Interface (CLI) app, for classification using a nearest neighbor algorithm based on Hamming distances.
-Vhamnn makes use of the [holder66.hamnn ML library](https://github.com/holder66/hamnn).
+VHamNN makes use of the [holder66.hamnn ML library](https://github.com/holder66/hamnn).

-You can use `vhamnn` with your own datasets, or with a selection of publicly available datasets that are widely used for demonstrating and testing ML classifiers, in the `datasets` directory.
+You can use `VHamNN` with your own datasets, or with a selection of publicly available datasets that are widely used for demonstrating and testing ML classifiers, in the `datasets` directory.
 These files are either in [ARFF (Attribute-Relation File Format)](https://waikato.github.io/weka-wiki/formats_and_processing/arff_stable/) or in [Orange file format](https://orange3.readthedocs.io/projects/orange-data-mining-library/en/latest/reference/data.io.html).

 What, another AI package?
-[Is that necessary?](https://github.com/holder66/vhamnn/blob/master/AI_for_rest_of_us.md)
+[Is that necessary?](https://github.com/holder66/vhamnn/blob/master/AI_for_rest_of_us.md) And have a look here for a more complete [description and potential use cases](https://github.com/holder66/vhamnn/blob/master/description.md).

 ## Installation:
 First, install V, if not already installed.
 On MacOS, Linux etc. you need `git` and a C compiler (For windows or android environments, see the [v lang documentation](https://github.com/vlang/v/blob/master/doc/docs.md#windows)) In a terminal: